bend/vim-files/README.md

 # Usage
-Clone the repo and copy .vimrc file in your HOME directory.
+Clone the repo in $HOME and execute the following mv ~/vim-files ~/.vim mv ~/.vim/vimrc ~/.vimrc
-Run vim
+Open vim and it will install all the required plugins